-The lens onto the horrors of the Indian Wars is a really powerful one.
+The lens of th novel onto the horrors of the Indian Wars is a really powerful one.
 Thomas is a thoughtful and moral protagonist but Barry doesn't grant him miraculously modern values and insight.
 He participates in atrocious violence, and the book's other characters are all a profound and honest mixture of admirable and abhorrent aspects and actions.

 I won't go into specifics for the sake of spoilers, but obviously the young girl's position with regards to her adopted family is incredibly complicated.
 They are doting and loving; they also participated in the massacre of her family and the erasure of her culture.

 There's what feels like a valuable ambivalence around all this in the novel.
 These aren't facts the novel makes the mistake of trying to work out and reconcile.
-It feels incredibly necessary to have a companion piece to Days Without End which takes a look at matters from the point of view of Ojinjintka/Winona herself.
+It also feels like an incredibly necessary to have a companion piece to Days Without End which takes a look at matters from the point of view of Ojinjintka/Winona herself.

 I am interested in the covers for these novels and Sebastian Barry's novels generally.